 ELSPA has been lobbying for a pan-European system, PEGI, as the consistent age-rating system across the continent.

 MEP Michael Cashman welcomed the latest YouGov findings.
-A senior member of the European Parliament’s Justice, Home Affairs and Civil Liberties Committee, he said: I am not surprised that most Brits believe it is vital that we are signed-up to a
+A senior member of the European Parliament’s Justice, Home Affairs and Civil Liberties Committee, he said: I am not surprised that most Brits believe it is vital that we are signed-up to

-continent– and when visiting Europeans buy games from us during their visits.
+from the continent– and when visiting Europeans buy games from us during their visits.

 Total sample size of YouGov research was 1990 adults.
 Fieldwork was undertaken between 5th and 9th June.
 The survey was carried out online.
 The figures have been weighted and are representative of all GB adults (aged 18+).